prooph/service-bus/docs/event_bus.md

 The public api of the EventBus is very simple.
 Four of the five methods deal with adding or removing plugins and the last one triggers the dispatch process of the given event.

+** Note: Only `dispatch` is implemented by the EventBus the four other public methods are provided by the basic MessageBus implementation.

-** Note ** For the event-driven dispatch process the term `event` is used, too.
+** Note: For the event-driven dispatch process the term `event` is used, too.
 For example the first argument of the method `on` is called "eventName" or plugins should implement the Zend\EventManager\ListenerAggregateInterface.
 But these namings have nothing to do with the event messages dispatched by the EventBus.
 The same wording is used to describe something that happens now (the dispatch process) and something that happened in the past (the event message).